malvikasharan/APRICOT/README.md

     query               Map user provided comma separated queries to UniProt ids
-    keywords            Save user provided keywords for domain selection (required).
-An optional list of term can be provided by using the flag -cl to classify results based on the functions associated with the identified domains
+    keywords            Save user provided keywords for domain selection (required) and analysis classification (-cl)
-    select              Select functional domains of interest (specified by keywords) from CDD and InterPro. please use -C for CDD or -I for InterPro to use specific consortium predict             Predict functional domains in the queries based on CDD and InterPro. please use -C for CDD or -I for InterPro to use specific consortium
+    select              Select functional domains of interest (specified by keywords) from CDD (-C) and InterPro (-I) by default predict             Predict functional domains in the queries based on CDD (-C) and InterPro (-I) databases by default filter              Filter queries predicted with domains of interest (and optional parameter thresholds) and extend their
+                        annotations
-    filter              Filter queries predicted with domains of interest and extend their annotations with UniProt reference.
-Cut-offs for the parameters can also be provided (please see -h). classify            Optional classification of selected prediction in smaller groups by class keywords provided by -cl flag of the subcommand keywords
+    classify            Optional classification of selected prediction in smaller groups by class keywords
     annoscore           Score and rank predicted data by 'annotation scoring' summary             Summary analysis output
     addanno             Optional annotation of the selected protein by -PDB,